by Texas Homesteader ~

 New Year, Easy Trash-Reducing Goals

-So a brand new year has begun and there are many resolutions & goals we’re all busy jotting down.
-Resolutions & goal setting does get a bad rap sometimes, but who doesn’t want their lives to be just a little better than the year before?
+Resolutions & goal setting do get a bad rap sometimes, but who doesn’t want their lives to be just a little better than the year before?

 I don’t do resolutions since they’re typically so hard to complete.
 Read my New Year’s Goals Steps to see what I do instead.

-I hate junk mail.
-A Lot.
-It breaks my crunchy-green heart to have unsolicited junk delivered to our mailbox.
-Sure you can typically recycle junkmail, but it’s disheartening how much recycling actually ends up in the landfill even after being sent off to be recycled.
+Sure you can typically recycle junkmail, but have to do that at all when it’s something you didn’t want in the first place?
+And it’s disheartening how much recycling actually ends up in the landfill even after being sent off to be recycled.

 Plus it’s a colossal financial waste for those advertising companies as well.
 I’m never going to buy their goods anyway.
 No one wins with this one.